Giovinco‘s free kick lifts Toronto FC above New York Red Bulls

 It could be a chippy affair given the bad blood that was bubbling Monday night.
 It should also be entertaining with the Red Bulls needing to answer Toronto's two away goals.

+"If you want to be the team holding the trophy in the end, then you've got to deal with these kinds of nights," he said.
+"They can't faze you.
+You have to have a group that accepts the challenge, that embraces it, that goes for it, that finds ways to win.

+"They're not the prettiest games always but to get to the biggest games, you've got to know how to navigate these ones."

-The winner will face either second-seeded New York City FC or fifth-seeded Columbus Crew SC in the conference final.
+The series winner will face either second-seeded New York City FC or fifth-seeded Columbus Crew SC in the conference final.

+"It's a great result but it's only halfway done," cautioned Bradley.
+"And we're not celebrating anything yet."

 There were danger signs early Monday for Toronto as the Red Bulls pressed on a cool New Jersey evening at Red Bull Arena.
 But it was Toronto that went ahead in the eighth minute.